Quartz-Core/poland-apartment-rent-scraper/README.md

 ## Apartment Rental Scraper

-Scrape and store apartment rental listings from www.otodom.pl into MySQL and Cassandra databases.
+Scrape and store apartment rental listings from www.otodom.pl, optionally load the data into MySQL and/or Cassandra databases.

 ## Features